 Set up one opt-in offer that leads to one paid offer, and create one of these for each of your blog categories.

-And make sure you have some kind of opt-in incentive in every. single. blog. post!
+Remember, make sure you have an email opt-in incentive in every. single. blog. post!

 They say what you put your attention on grows, right?
 So paying attention to the metrics that matter will help you to grow your blog and really use it to better get readers to become subscribers, and subscribers to become clients!

 This is part 1 of the series Blog Metrics that Matter – stay tuned for more advanced strategies (part 2: traffic over time)!

 Signing off and toasting: To measuring blogging success with the metrics that matter!

 Over to you

 Which metrics matter the most to you?
 Which ones do you already track?
 Which ones will you start tracking?
 Have I missed any critical ones (here’s part 2 all about traffic over time)?